In wading through my old posts, I found this one. Just for fun today-- and for a more peaceful life.

-A real marriage-saver, that one!
-My toolbox is my responsibility--I keep it hidden--and so if a tool is missing, it's my own fault.
-End of where's-the-stupid-tools? arguments.
+A real marriage-saver, that one.
+My toolbox is my responsibility and I keep it hidden, so if a tool is missing?
+It's my own fault.
+End of where's-the-tools? squabbles.
+Whew.

 Something else I hide?
 A chunky black indelible marker which I find indispensable for my kitchen.
-After 25 years and 300 did-you-steal-my-black-marker-again? accusations, I finally got the idea to hide my marker in a little cupboard in my hoosier cabinet.
-Tom never peeks inside that.
-Oh my, Life feels so good since we have no more chunky black marker arguments.
+After probably 300 did-you-lose-my-chunky-black-marker-again? arguments, I finally thought to hide my marker in the hoosier cabinet, a cupboard Tom never peeks inside.

 I also hide my own scissors, stapler, glue and measuring tapes.

 Get the idea?
-I'm not talking about keeping secrets from your spouse(lest you thought I was going there.
+I'm not speaking about keeping secrets from your spouse,(lest you thought I was going there.
 Heh.)
 No, it's more like this:

-Lots and lots of arguments saved(avoided) equals lots and lots of peace and harmony earned.
-And--personal responsibility: how sweet it is.
+Many arguments saved(avoided) = lots of peace and harmony earned.

 And if you've kids still at home and they discover/use your personal belongings?

 2. Go stronger on the issue of respecting others' belongings (of course while aiming at faithfulness in that area.
 Er hem.).

 "The tendency to whining and complaining my be taken as the surest sign symptom of little souls and inferior intellects. ...
 Lord Jeffrey